Delhi Sultanate: Khalji dynasty (1290–1320)

-After the Mongols withdrew, Ala ud-Din Khalji continued to expand the Delhi Sultanate into southern India with the help of Gujarati slave generals such as Malik Kafur and Khusro Khan.
+After the Mongols withdrew, Ala ud-Din Khalji continued to expand the Delhi Sultanate into southern India with the help of Indian slave generals such as Malik Kafur and Khusro Khan.
 They collected much war booty (anwatan) from those they defeated.
 His commanders collected war spoils and paid ghanima (Arabic: الْغَنيمَة, a tax on spoils of war), which helped strengthen the Khalji rule.
 Among the spoils was the Warangal loot that included the famous Koh-i-Noor diamond.

-Ala ud-Din Khalji changed tax policies, raising agriculture taxes from 20% to 50% (payable in grain and agricultural produce), eliminating payments and commissions on taxes collected by local chiefs, banned socialization among his officials as well as inter-marriage between noble families to help prevent any opposition forming against him, and he cut salaries of officials, poets, and scholars.
-These tax policies and spending controls strengthened his treasury to pay the keep of his growing army; he also introduced price controls on all agriculture produce and goods in the kingdom, as well as controls on where, how, and by whom these goods could be sold.
+Ala ud-Din Khalji changed tax policies, raising agriculture taxes from 20% to 50% (payable in grain and agricultural produce), eliminating payments and commissions on taxes collected by local chiefs, banning socialization among his officials as well as inter-marriage between noble families to help prevent any opposition forming against him, and he cut salaries of officials, poets, scholars.
+These tax policies and spending controls strengthened his treasury to pay the keep of his growing army; he also introduced price controls on all agricultural produce and goods in the kingdom, as well as controls on where, how, by whom these goods could be sold.
 Markets called "shahana-i-mandi" were created.
 Muslim merchants were granted exclusive permits and monopoly in these "mandis" to buy and resell at official prices.
 No one other than these merchants could buy from farmers or sell in cities.
 Those found violating these "mandi" rules were severely punished, often by mutilation.
 Taxes collected in the form of grain were stored in the kingdom's storage.
 During famines that followed, these granaries ensured sufficient food for the army.